Acceptance and Publication Policies

 - Abstract Submissions: ATINER is a world association of academics and researchers with members from many countries around the world.
 In the spirit of the academic symposiums of Ancient Athens, all events (conferences, symposiums, forums, public speeches, roundtable discussions) are small gatherings of academics (about 25-50), as explained in more detail in our mission statement.
 Our abstract acceptance policy serves this mission and is, therefore, based on three criteria, the existence of one of whom guarantees the acceptance.
 Those criteria are: (a) the academic credentials of the scholar, (b) his/her institutional affiliation (country), and (c) Ph.D.
 Students wishing to present part of their research for their doctoral thesis.
 An effort is made to keep a weighted balance between countries that are represented and the level of academic career of each contributor (Professors, Associate Professors, Lecturers, Researchers, Ph.D.
 Students, etc).
 Priority is given to academics and researchers from countries and institutions (small universities, colleges, etc) whose access to international academic conferences and events is restricted for subjective or objective reasons.
 Please note that the abstracts are only used for (a) preparing the conference program, (b) informing the chair of the session and (c) publishing it in the abstract book after the conference; it does not affect the acceptance decision for presentation.
 Acceptance of an abstract does not, by any means, guarantee publication of the entire paper (see publication policy below).
 In many cases, the committee might ask for the entire paper before they evaluate a proposal for presentation at a conference, especially in the case of young researchers, such as graduate students.
 Please, note that acceptance of a paper opens the doors to presentation, NOT publication.
-All submissions go through a blind review process, strictly arranged by ATINER’s administration only.
+All submissions go through a blind review process, using the abstract evaluation form (available here), strictly arranged by ATINER’s administration only.
 The final word on any abstract submission rests with the Academic committee of the Association or its appointed representative, in consultation with the academic committee of ATINER, which is the de facto organizing and scientific committee of ATINER’s conferences.
 They dispose of the general information of the overall submissions and therefore they have the responsibility to apply the abstract acceptance policy rules mentioned here.
 Due to the large number of abstracts we receive, we do not supply reviewers’ comments on their decision (acceptance or rejection).
 For the papers that are considered for publication, we do provide reviewers’ comments to the authors.

 - Publications: ATINER produces a number of publications related to the conference presentations.
 First, it publishes an abstract book for each conference, with an ISBN number, which is uploaded immediately after the conference on our association’s website.
 It also publishes a conference paper proceedings series, with an ISSN (ISBN) number, including only papers presented at ATINER’s conferences.
 Secondly, the presented papers are considered for publication in ATINER’s Conference Paper Series, identified by an ISSN number.
 The publication decision depends on the outcome of the standard blind-peer review process, in the context of which the manuscripts are evaluated in terms of standard academic criteria of scholarly research.
 After the successful completion of the review process, an online version of the selected papers is published a few months after the conference, on http://www.atiner.gr/papers.htm (the average waiting time is six months).
 Thirdly, the presented papers are also peer-reviewed in order to be included in one of ATINER’s books.
 Each of the books is assigned an ISBN number, with this process normally taking up to 2-3 years (refer to http://www.atiner.gr/Publications.htm, for a complete list of all the published books).
 Finally, a few selected papers (currently the acceptance rate is below 25%) are considered for publication in one of ATINER’s English Only Academic Online Journals (see http://www.athensjournals.gr).
 A journal publication might take from a minimum of three months up to one year to appear.
 We would appreciate it if authors did not put time demands on ATINER’s administration, as the whole process of publishing does not depend exclusively on them, but also on editors and reviewers who are themselves, like yourself, busy academics and researchers.
 Please, be advised that ATINER uses software to determine the percentage of original content in each paper.
 Only original papers are processed through the blind review process.
 It is the authors’ responsibility to make sure that their paper has been submitted for publication to ATINER only and that it represents original research.
 There is no formal deadline for submitting a paper; however, we encourage submission one month before the conference.
 The review process starts as soon as the final paper is submitted, and only after the author has provided formal declaration of consent for the publication.
 Currently, ATINER has a list of volunteers to review papers, which includes more than 6000 academics from 150 different countries.
 An attempt is made to homogenize the review process.
 Reviewers’ decisions are based on: (a) Research Design & Methodology, (b) Theoretical Background, (c) Review of the Relevant Literature, (d) Significance of Themes, (e) Relevance of Themes, (f) Clarity and Communication of Arguments Presented, (g) Clarity of Conclusions, and (h) Overall Quality of Analysis.
 In instances where two referees might have conflicting opinions, the editor takes the final decision on whether the paper gets accepted or rejected.